 Q. What made you get into the Salvage vehicle or junk car industry?

-- I was young and saw a lot of old cars in near our home, in fact, we had one in our yard.
+- I was young and saw a lot of old cars near our home.
+We had one in our yard.
 The school I went to have a program where we would bring in our old newspapers for the school to earn money and feed off of that idea.
-I figured if the paper could be recycled then so could these old junk vehicles.
+I figured if the paper could be recycled, then so could these old junk vehicles.

 Q. You being so young at the time how did you manage to get the capital up to open your company?

-- I started to do odd jobs around, like cutting grass and collecting scrap metals.
-Beginning to a start to a long and very beneficial career.
+- I started to do odd jobs around, like cutting grass and collecting scrap metals and beginning to a start to a long and very beneficial career.

 Q. Do you ever see yourself changing careers?